bcomnes/base/README.md

 - Item data should be provided externally from git
 - Posts can be enhanced with optional meta-data

-## Post Types
+## Notes

-The following are examples of different post types.
-Most of the different front-matter variables can be mixed and matched.
+The following examples and variations result in a note post format.

 ### Basic Note